Sales forecasts and targets

 Using your sales history and market research, you can forecast the number and value of sales you expect to make.
 You can then set targets for the sales you would like to make and figure out ways to achieve your target.

-Record your business's yearly sales performance by product sales.
-This allows you to determine your performance and make improvements to your sales strategies over time.
+Record your business's yearly sales performance by product, service or experience sales.
+This allows you to determine your performance and make improvements to your sales tactics over time.

 You may choose to keep more regular records — for instance, weekly, monthly or quarterly.

 If you are starting a new business, market research will help you find useful records about sales performance in businesses similar to yours.

 Use your sales history or market research to forecast month-by-month predictions of the sales you expect to achieve.
 List them by product or product line and market segment.